Espresso has become a popular beverage for people looking for a quick energy boost or a rich, flavorful cup of coffee.

-Most healthy persons can normally consume 3-6 shots of espresso without any side effects, going beyond that can cause jitters, anxiety, and even heart palpitations.
+Most healthy persons can normally consume 3-6 shots of espresso without any side effects.
+Going beyond that can cause jitters, anxiety, and even heart palpitations.
+They healthy limits of caffeine for adults in 400 mg/day and a shot of Espresso has around 60-70 mg of caffeine.

 How many Espresso shots in a day?

 Caffeine sensitivity varies across individuals.
-Therefore, everyone should moderate his espresso intake.
+Therefore, everyone should moderate his espresso intake according to their body.

 Although Espresso has many benefits but excessive caffeine consumption (the main ingredient in Espresso) can cause some serious health hazards.